jakezatecky/array_group_by/README.md

 # array_group_by

-A function that groups/splits an array by the values of a given key or keys.
+`array_group_by` is a function that groups an array by a key or set of keys shared between all array members.

 # Usage